 This attention to detail and community spirit seemed to take a decided turn to the weird when a guest commented how clever it was to have bathroom attendants costumed in period dress.
 According to owners Chris Guldner and Mary Sagendorf, there were no bathroom attendants.

-SNACK: Schoharie Valley Farms/The Carrot Barn.
-Drop in for seasonal fruits–strawberries in June, apples and cider donuts in autumn–and/or pick up pick up picnic sandwiches for local hikes.
+Drop in at Schoharie Valley Farm’s Carrot Barn for seasonal fruits–strawberries in June, apples and cider donuts in autumn–and or pick up pick up picnic sandwiches for local hikes.
 Or stay at the cafe and enjoy made-from-scratch soups and scrumptious bakes goods.

 Where To Stay In Schoharie County